The island of adventure

 Here is an extract from his note to me:

 “….My ironic moment came when I went into the toilet in the hotel lobby (where the presentation was) to hear the relaxing music they were pumping out to the quivering dogs saying their prayers on their last day on earth, was Diamond Life, start to finish.
-So those people will forever associate that album with unbridled terror or shear elation.”
+So those people will forever associate that album with unbridled terror or sheer elation.”

 It’s always nice to feel one has made a contribution to the world.
 This strikes me as more resonant and durable than the usual “oh you produced ‘Diamond Life’! – the number of shags I had to that album back in the day”